 Children for whom CEA is being claimed must be placed in their correct chronological year group.
 If a school suggests that a child be placed, on entry to the school, in the year behind (or in front of) their correct year group, advice and authority for this must be sought from the Children’s Education and Advisory Service before the placement is accepted, as this may affect your eligibility to claim CEA.
 Advice and authority must also be sought from CEAS if a child is back-yeared or asked to repeat a year in a school they are already attending.

 You are expected to contribute a minimum of 10% towards the fees.
 The fees are only part of the costs of attending a boarding school and so it is important to be clear about any extras the school charges for.

-To find out more, please click here and check out the guidance from CEAS here.
+To find out more, please click here for state boarding schools (which may be a more affordable option), here for independent schools, and check out the guidance from CEAS here.
 Further information about eligibility is in Joint Service Publication 752, part 2 (Chapter 9).
 To check your eligibility and to apply, contact your Unit Personnel Office.

 The aim of Continuity of Education Allowance (Guardians) (CEA (Guardians)) is to financially assist Service parents who elect to place their child in the care of a guardian so that the child may continue to attend a particular day school.
 The allowance is intended to contribute to the additional costs of a child maintaining contact with its family when it is living away from the family home.
 The allowance is not intended to cover any costs for accommodation, education or welfare.